Make your own Chocolate Covered Strawberries. It’s simple and quick with this recipe. They are an easy treat or edible gift.

 Chocolate Covered Strawberries

-When I went into a candy store recently, I was surprised and shocked at the price of Chocolate Covered Strawberries.
+When I recently went into a candy store, I was surprised and shocked at the price of Chocolate Covered Strawberries.
 Strawberries and chocolate are neither that expensive.
 And labor, well, it takes about 2 minutes to dip those babies, that’s it!
 It actually takes longer for them to dry than it does to dip.
 Anyone can make these and you don’t have to spend a fortune to have this gourmet treat.

 First, review my tips on How to Melt Chocolate.
 Next, make these gourmet specialties for yourself or they make a decadent gift!

 As far as the type of chocolate, it is entirely your preference: semi-sweet, milk, white, bittersweet, etc., or a combination (for example 4 oz white, 4 oz. semi-sweet.)
 However, since there are basically two ingredients I recommend premium chocolate like this.

 Furthermore, I recommend using baking chocolate, not chocolate chips.
 Baking chocolate is pure chocolate without any added ingredients and therefore tastes superior but more importantly, it melts and coats much better for our purposes.